transparency-dev/trillian-tessera/storage/posix/README.md

 the tree is synchronous.

 The implementation uses a `.state/` directory to coordinate operation.
-This directory does _not_ need to be visible to log clients, but it does not contain sensistive data and so it isn't a problem if it is made visible.
+This directory does _not_ need to be visible to log clients, but it does not contain sensitive data and so it isn't a problem if it is made visible.

 ## Life of a leaf